agusceriati/agusceriati/README.md

 <h2>🎯Goals:</h2>
-   <li>My personal goalis to continue growing and developing as a Developer.
+   <li>My personal goal is to continue growing and improving my skills as a Developer.
 I want to gain more knowledge and experience.</li>